 What’s the difference between a scheme of arrangement and a takeover offer?

-There’s a number of differences between a scheme of arrangement and a contractual takeover offer.
+There are a number of differences between a scheme of arrangement and a contractual takeover offer:

 |Flexibility||If the offeror can’t obtain the required support from shareholders and the cooperation of the target company, its offer will fail.
 The tight schedule imposed by the High Court’s timetable also makes this procedure less flexible.||This is usually more flexible than a scheme of arrangement, as the offeror has more control over the process and timescales.|